 These are the major costs of selling property:

 - the estate agent’s commission for selling the property.
 The fee is usually 5 – 8% of the property selling price, plus VAT.
 If you are selling property privately then there would be no estate agent’s commission but you would have upfront marketing costs.
-At Steeple, with our low commission model, we charge far less!
+The commission for online estate agents is much lower than for traditional agents.

 - costs for electrical, beetle (if you have a coastal property), electric fencing (if relevant), gas (if relevant) and plumbing (if in Cape Town) compliance certificates.
 These certificates each cost R500 and up, but if problems are discovered then you also have to pay for the necessary work to be done before the certificate can be issued.